-During the early amortization period of a fixed-rate loan, a large percentage of your payment pays interest, and a significantly smaller percentage toward principal.
-The amount paid toward principal increases up slowly each month.
+Early in a fixed-rate loan, most of your payment pays interest, and a significantly smaller percentage toward principal.
+The amount paid toward principal goes up gradually every month.

 You can choose a fixed-rate loan in order to lock in a low interest rate.
-People choose these types of loans because interest rates are low and they wish to lock in at the lower rate.
-If you have an Adjustable Rate Mortgage (ARM) now, refinancing with a fixed-rate loan can offer more consistency in monthly payments.
-If you currently have an Adjustable Rate Mortgage (ARM), we'd love to help you lock in a fixed-rate at the best rate currently available.
+Borrowers select fixed-rate loans when interest rates are low and they want to lock in at the lower rate.
+If you have an Adjustable Rate Mortgage (ARM) now, refinancing into a fixed-rate loan can offer greater monthly payment stability.
+If you have an Adjustable Rate Mortgage (ARM) now, we'll be glad to help you lock in a fixed-rate at the best rate currently available.
 Call South County Mortgage at (401) 583-4150 to learn more.

-ARMs usually start out at a very low rate that may increase as the loan ages.
-You've likely read about 5/1 or 3/1 ARMs.
+ARMs most often have their lowest rates at the start.
+They usually provide the lower rate from a month to ten years.
+You may hear people talking about "3/1 ARMs" or "5/1 ARMs".
 In these loans, the introductory rate is fixed for three or five years.
-It then adjusts every year.
-These types of loans are fixed for a certain number of years (3 or 5), then they adjust after the initial period.
-These loans are usually best for borrowers who expect to move in three or five years.
-These types of adjustable rate programs most benefit borrowers who will move before the initial lock expires.
+After this period it adjusts every year.
+These loans are fixed for a number of years (3 or 5), then they adjust.
+Loans like this are often best for people who expect to move in three or five years.
+These types of adjustable rate programs most benefit borrowers who plan to move before the initial lock expires.

-Most borrowers who choose ARMs choose them because they want to take advantage of lower introductory rates and do not plan on staying in the house for any longer than the initial low-rate period.
-ARMs are risky when property values go down and borrowers can't sell or refinance.
+Most borrowers who choose ARMs do so when they want to get lower introductory rates and do not plan to remain in the home for any longer than this initial low-rate period.
+ARMs can be risky when property values decrease and borrowers cannot sell their home or refinance.

 Have questions about mortgage loans?
 Call us at (401) 583-4150.
-It's our job to answer these questions and many others, so we're happy to help!
+We answer questions about different types of loans every day.